croningp/Arduino-CommandTools/README.md

 Clone where you want and copy/paste libraries you want to use in the appropriate library folder.

-Test your installation by compiling the demo of CommandHandler.
+Test your installation by compiling a demo.

-Any symbolic link implementation fro Windows is welcomed.
+Any symbolic link implementation for Windows is welcomed.

 ## Credit